mstrum/robinhood-python/README.md

 * The scripts currently default to extreme caching policies, use --live to guarantee most recent data.
 * Much of the code will assert (or not) in scenarioes where states and paging is involved where they haven't been handled correctly yet

+## Security

+* Certificate pinning is used to block against MITM attacks

 ## Module

 * [RobinhoodClient](robinhood/RobinhoodClient.py)